Almost analytic extensions of ultradifferentiable functions with applications to microlocal analysis: Weights and ultradifferentiable classes

 \subsection{Quasiconvex domains}

-Let $\sD(\R^n)$ be the collection of all non-empty bounded open subsets $U \subseteq \R^n$ that are \emph{quasiconvex}, i.e., any two points $x,y \in U$ can be joined by a rectifiable path in $U$ of length $\le C|x-y|$, for some constant $C$ independent of $x,y$.
+A subset $X$ of $\R^n$ is called \emph{quasiconvex} if any two points $x,y \in X$ can be joined by a rectifiable path in $X$ of length $\le C|x-y|$, for some constant $C$ independent of $x,y$.
+By a \emph{quasiconvex domain} in $\R^n$ we mean a non-empty open subset $U \subseteq \R^n$ that is quasiconvex.

-It follows easily that the closure of each $U \in \sD(\R^n)$ is quasiconvex as well, in fact, any two points $x,y$ in the boundary of $U$ can be joined by a rectifiable path of length $\le C|x-y|$ (with possibly a larger constant) which lies in $U$ except the endpoints.
+It follows easily that the closure of any quasiconvex domain $U$ is quasiconvex as well, in fact, any two points $x,y$ in the boundary of $U$ can be joined by a rectifiable path of length $\le C|x-y|$ (with possibly a larger constant) which lies in $U$ except the endpoints.